nnishiza/debian-knot/doc/man_knotd.rst

 ..........

 **-c**, **--config** *file*
-  Use textual configuration file (default is :file:`@config_dir@/knot.conf`).
+  Use a textual configuration file (default is :file:`@config_dir@/knot.conf`).

 **-C**, **--confdb** *directory*
-  Use binary configuration database.
+  Use a binary configuration database.

 **-d**, **--daemonize** [*directory*]
-  Run server as a daemon.
+  Run the server as a daemon.
 Working directory may be set (default is :file:`/`).

 **-V**, **--version**
-  Print program versiom.
+  Print the program versiom.

 **-h**, **--help**
   Print help and usage.